 November 11th, 2016.
 Concordia University.

-Teaching game design at the Center for Digital Media, DePaul University.
+Allen Turner, game design instructor at the Centre for Digital Media

 Allen Turner (Lakota, Black, Irish) has been involved in storytelling and education for most of his adult life.
 He has coordinated youth and adult programs focusing on literacy, myths and legends, storytelling, and role-playing to developing inference and problem solving skills at various Native organizations including the Chicago AIHS, American Indian Center, Mitchell Indian Museum, and NAES College.
 He has also provided cultural performances for the Chicago Public Schools and Chicago Public Library, the Newberry Library, the Chicago Historical Society, and myriad other organizations and institutions.
 In addition to traditional storytelling, Allen is also a game designer who has worked for studios like Bungie and Disney Interactive Studios.